Kauai High School

-Kauaʻi High School is a public high school in Lihue, Hawaii.
-It is named after the island Kauaʻi and is part of the Hawaii Department of Education.
+Kauai High School is a public high school in Līhuʻe, Hawaii.
+It is named after the island of Kauaʻi and is part of the Hawaii Department of Education.

-Kauaʻi High School serves students from ninth through twelfth grades.
+Kauai High School serves students from ninth through twelfth grades.
 It was the first public high school on Kauaʻi and has a rich history, a wide variety of programs, and many notable alumni.
 It began operating in 1914 and graduated its first class, consisting of one out of seven students, in 1919.
 Since then, the school has grown each year with an increasing number of students.

 History

 The hill above Nāwiliwili was called Ke Kuhiau ("high point"), and was one of three heiau near Kalapakī Bay.
 Governor Paul Kanoa's residence stood there before annexation, and later it became the courthouse and county offices.
 When new county buildings were built on Rice Street, Kauaʻi High School was established atop the hill.

 Kauaʻi High School was founded in 1914.
 On April 30, 1913, the governor of the Territory of Hawaii signed into law Act 160 to establish "the Kauai High School".
 On September 14, 1914, Kauaʻi High School opened in the renovated courthouse as the fifth high school of the Territory of Hawaii and the first high school on Kauaʻi.

 The securing of this site and plant for a high school was brought about mainly by the efforts of the parents who had been supporting the private school in the Lihue Union Church yard.
 The school was organized as a public institution, making it available to all eligible students in the county.
 In addition, the old private school was affiliated with the high school and partly maintained by tuition fees; hence the name Kauai High and Grammar School.

 When Kauaʻi High School opened in 1914, it was a little over a month after the outbreak of World War I. There were seven in attendance that year.
 Only one of these remained to graduate.
 The next year seven more entered.
 For each of the following three years, about twice that number enrolled.
 In 1919, 29 entered.
 Seven students graduated in 1919; numbers climbed to about 100 per class in the 1930s.
 During the '20s and '30s, some students lived in private dormitories, bungalows were built as classes were added, sports were introduced, and there were student dances and theatrical performances.
 The original school building was torn down in 1931, and the gym (still in use today) was built in 1939.